strongloop/strongloop.com2/_posts/2019-07-24-building-an-online-game-with-loopback-4-pt5.md

 Space:
 ```

-Login to IBM Cloud Container Registry.
+Log in to IBM Cloud Container Registry.
 This is where we store our Docker image.

 ```
 ibmcloud cr login
 ```

-If succeeds, you will see something like:
+If this succeeds, you will see something like:

 ```
 Logging in to 'us.icr.io'...